This post may contain affiliate links. Please read our full disclosure.

 Encouraging Reluctant Readers

-Does your child or teen not enjoy reading?
+Does your child not enjoy reading?

 Do they only read because of school assignments, or when they absolutely have too?
 Here are some simple tips on encouraging reluctant readers!